Short-Term Covid-19 Forecast for Latecomers: Methodology

 \section{Methodology}

-Let $\tau=1,2,\ldots,\mathcal{T}$, represents the number of days after the 100th confirmed case of Covid-19 in a given country/region.
-Define $y_{\tau}$ as the natural logarithm of the number of confirmed cases $\tau$ days after the 100th case of the disease in this specific country/region.
-In addition, let $\boldsymbol{x}_{\tau}$ be a vector containing the logarithm of the number of reported cases for $p$ other countries also $\tau$ days after the 100th case has been reported.
+Let $\tau=1,2,\ldots,\mathcal{T}$, represents the number of days after the 100th confirmed case of Covid-19 in a given country/region.\footnote{We choose the threshold of 100 cases to avoid modeling the evolution in the very early days of the pandemic when reliable data were not available in several countries.} Define $y_{\tau}$ as the natural logarithm of the number of confirmed cases $\tau$ days after the 100th case of the disease in this specific country/region.
+In addition, let $\boldsymbol{x}_{\tau}$ be a vector containing the natural logarithm of the number of reported cases for $p$ other countries also $\tau$ days after the 100th case has been reported and a quadratic trend, i.e, $\boldsymbol{x}_{\tau}$ also includes $\tau$ and $\tau^2$.
 The idea is that, in the regular time scale, $\boldsymbol{x}_{\tau}$ may be ahead of time of $y_{\tau}$.
-For example, in France and Spain, the 100th was reported on February 29 and March 2, respectively.
-On the other hand, in Brazil, a latecomer, the 100th case was confirmed only on March 14.
-Hence, the idea is to use, for instance, data from France on February 29 and Spain on March 2 to explain the number of cases in Brazil on March 14.
-The statistical approach considered in this paper is an error correction model (ECM) which maps $\boldsymbol{x}_{\tau}$ into $y_{\tau}$ as:
+For example, in France and Spain, the 100th was reported on February 29, 2020 and March 2, 2020, respectively.
+On the other hand, in Brazil, a latecomer, the 100th case was confirmed only on March 14, 2020.
+Therefore, the idea is to use, for instance, data from France on February 29 and Spain on March 2 to explain the number of cases in Brazil on March 14.
+Note that we do not claim any causal link between the $p$ countries and the latecomers.
+Our proposal explores the fact the evolution of the disease in different countries share similar patterns.\footnote{These similarities are also explored in compartmental models.
+See also, \citet{covid2020}.}

+The statistical approach considered in this paper is a simple error correction model (\texttt{ECM}) which maps $\boldsymbol{x}_{\tau}$ into $y_{\tau}$ as: